A lot of businesses are starting to take their content marketing campaigns seriously.

 You’ve also learned how to judge if your content marketing efforts are working and to what level of success.

-We analyzed some of the key metrics that you ought to pay attention to when you’re trying to assess the effectiveness of your content marketing.
+We analyzed some of the key metrics that you ought to pay attention to when you’re trying to assess the effectiveness of your content and digital marketing.

 Such metrics include email signups, visitor numbers and social shares.

 Sure, content marketing can be challenging, but you’re now in a position where you know more than enough to get started without having to feel as though you’re staring into a dark abyss.

 Put some of these tips into action and see how well they work for you – I’m sure you’re going to experience some awesome results.